Metoprolol (Lopressor): Drug Whys

 Classes: Beta-adrenergic blocker, antianginal, antiarrhythmic, antihypertensive, antimigraine.

-Treatment Uses — Angina pectoris, heart failure, mild to moderate high blood pressure, and to improve survival after heart attacks.
-Also effective in treating arrhythmias, pheochrocytoma, essential tremor and neuroleptic drug induced movement disorders, preventing migraine headaches, reducing eye pressures in glaucoma, and reducing the frequency of vasovagal syncopal episodes.
+Angina pectoris, heart failure, mild to moderate high blood pressure, and to improve survival after heart attacks.
+Also effective in treating arrhythmias, pheochrocytoma, essential tremor and neuroleptic drug-induced movement disorders, preventing migraine headaches, reducing eye pressures in glaucoma, and reducing the frequency of vasovagal syncopal episodes.

-Dosing and Administration — Recommended oral starting dose of metoprolol for treatment of hypertension in adults is 25 to 100 milligrams once daily, titrated upwards at one to two week intervals to achieve optimal antihypertensive effects.
+Recommended oral starting dose of metoprolol for treatment of hypertension in adults is 25 to 100 milligrams once daily, titrated upwards at one- to two-week intervals to achieve optimal antihypertensive effects.
 Maintenance doses usually range from 100-400 mg per day, preferably using extended-release oral tablets.

 Smaller doses are used to treat arrhythmias or angina, and the smallest doses initiated for heart failure therapy.
 Initial intravenous dosing to treat acute myocardial infarct (AMI) or unstable angina is three IV boluses of 5 mg (each injected over 1 minute) at 2 minute intervals, usually followed by oral dosing of 50 milligrams every 6 hours for 48 hours or 25 milligrams every 6 hours for 48 hours if unable to tolerate the full initial IV regimen.